cfiorentini/intuitR/README.md

  analyze_data.sh 600
 ```

-If you haved installed intuit, the scripts also perform the tests with intuit.
+If you haved installed `intuit`, the scripts also perform the tests with `intuit`.
 Note that  commands  `intuitR` (and `intuit`) must be in your PATH variable.

 To translate the benchmarks into fCube and IntHistGC syntax, run: